-Adrenal fatigue is not a proven medical condition.
-It is a term sometimes used when it is thought that your adrenal glands may not be able to cope normally when you are under stress.
+Adrenal fatigue is not yet a recognised medical condition - that means it does not appear in the International Classification of Diseases (ICD).
+It is a term that may be used when it seems your adrenal glands are not able to cope normally when you are under stress.
 This may cause you to feel very tired.

 Your adrenal glands play a very important role in helping your body respond to physical or psychological stress.
-It may well be that adrenal fatigue is not a medical condition but just a description of how you may feel when you are very stressed.
-There is no evidence that people with adrenal fatigue have anything wrong with their adrenal glands or any other part of their body.
+It may be that adrenal fatigue is not a medical condition but a description of how you may feel when you are very stressed.
+There is no evidence that people with adrenal fatigue have anything wrong with their adrenal glands.

 What is adrenal fatigue?

 Adrenal fatigue is a term that is sometimes used when tiredness and other symptoms are thought to be caused by your adrenal glands being unable to work normally when you are under stress.
 It is not a recognised medical condition.

 Adrenal fatigue is most often associated with severe or prolonged stress.
 However, it can also occur during or after any infection, including influenza or any flu-like illness.

 What are the adrenal glands and what do they do?

 You have two small adrenal glands that lie just above each kidney.
 Each adrenal gland has an outer part (adrenal cortex) and an inner part (adrenal medulla).
 Cells in the adrenal glands make various hormones.
 A hormone is a chemical which is made in one part of the body but passes into the bloodstream and has effects on other parts of the body.